gchang12/Learn-Vim/ch06_insert_mode.md

 Vim registers can store texts for future use.
 To insert a text from any named register while in insert mode, type `Ctrl-R` plus the register symbol.
 There are many symbols you can use, but for this section, let's cover only the named registers (a-z).

-To see it in action, first you need to yank a word to register a.
+To see it in action, first you need to yank a word into register a.
 Move your cursor on any word.
 Then type:

 ```
 "ayiw
 ```

-- `"a` tells Vim that the target of your next action will go to register a.
+- `"a` tells Vim that the target of your next action will go into register a.
-- `yiw` yanks inner word.
+- `yiw` yanks the inner word.
 Review the chapter on Vim grammar for a refresher.

 Register a now contains the word you just yanked.
 While in insert mode, to paste the text stored in register a: